roman-milk/roman-milk.github.io/tastes-like-candy.md

  "I'll do anything for you, Daddy." she said, walking forward and giving me a hug, clutching me tight.
 Pushing her firm belly into my rock hard erection.

  "Ah!"
 Brandy said, feeling it, stepping away quickly.
 "Save it for Linda, Daddy." she joked over her shoulder, smiling, as she walked out of the room.
 I was frozen.
-Report_Story #3